FriendsOfCake/CakePdf/README.md

 <img src="<?= WWW_ROOT ?>img/logo.png" />
 ```

+**Note:** Since v0.12.16 wkhtmltopdf requires the option `enable-local-file-access`
+to be able to use local filesytem paths for assets.
+You can enable it by setting
+`'enable-local-file-access' => true` in the engine config array.

 ## Get header and footer on all pages

 Here are a couple of CSS based solutions you can refer to for easily